dwighthouse/onfontready/docs/recipesAndUsagePatterns.md

 ## Scenario 6: Use localStorage to Show Custom Font Immediately If Previously Loaded

-This is the same as Scenario 1, except that the page attempts to show the font immediately if the localStorage has data indicating the font has already been loaded thanks to an earlier page load.
+This is nearly identical to Scenario 1.
+However, if the page had previously loaded the font, the page can show it immediately without a new detection test.
 Using this technique, the `onfontready` library only needs to run once on the first load of the first page with a given font.
 This also avoids any possible style flickers related to causing reflow after the page has already rendered once with the fallback font.

+Be certain to send the [correct mime-types](https://github.com/h5bp/server-configs-apache/blob/master/src/media_types/media_types.conf#L56) and [caching headers](https://github.com/h5bp/server-configs-apache/blob/master/src/web_performance/expires_headers.conf#L75) for fonts when using this technique.

 ```html
 <!doctype html>